🔥 30% Off! →

 Can I injure myself with a penis pump?

-Penis pumps are usually safe and effective.
-However, as men grow older their blood vessels can become more fragile.
+Penis pumps are generally safe and effective.
+However, as men grow older their vessels can become more fragile.
 If you’re older, avoid using a penis pump too much.
 Bruising or small red dots on the penis skin are signs that your blood vessels may be damaged and you should stop using the pump immediately.

 Should you stand or sit while using a penis pump?